Want to spice up your live stream with some graphics? We’re going to show you exactly how to make your own.

 I mean, you can load in all kinds of different graphics like this one.
 Restream is taking care of both you and us by sponsoring this episode.
 You can get your $10 credit at livestreamingpros.com/restream and check out for yourself how simple it is to go live right now.

 If all this seems overwhelming or you’re just like me and you don’t want to beat your head against the wall trying to create graphics that put your brand’s best foot forward, then don’t worry, we’ve got you covered.

-The magical Mr. Paul Dixon has created a bunch of overlay graphics just for you.
+The magical Mr. Paul Dixon has created a bunch of overlay graphics and templates just for you.

 All you have to do is choose, download, load into Restream or your streaming software of choice.
 And you’re good to go.